Javonet/javonet-docs/v2/getting-started/about-javonet.md

 :::options
 :title: About Javonet
 :description: This article provides general information about Javonet
-:related_articles: getting-started/activating-javonet, getting-started/getting-started-dotnet, getting-started/getting-started-java, getting-started/getting-started-perl, getting-started/getting-started-python, getting-started/getting-started-ruby, getting-started/getting-started-nodejs, getting-started/getting-started-cpp, getting-started/getting-started-golang, getting-started/adding-references-to-libraries
+:related_articles: getting-started/activating-javonet, getting-started/adding-references-to-libraries
 :::

 # About Javonet

 Javonet enables software developers to instantly integrate several programming languages.
 Javonet is available for Windows, Linux and Mac operating systems as a downloadable package for supported programming languages.
-This article describes how to use Javonet in selected technology and install prerequisites.
+This article describes how to install prerequisites and lists getting started sections for supported technologies.

-## Install prerequisites
+## Prerequisites

 Javonet is an advanced library enabling direct method calls between programming languages and modules.
 To use the guides both interacting technologies needs to be selected from left-side dropdown lists.
 Developer's technology is named "I code in" and technology to be called is named "I want to use".